Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 Step #2: Track the Right Metrics

 Next, it’s time to track some vital metrics for your site, to find out what other factors you need to improve.
 Here are the most important metrics to assess.

 Organic traffic: It’s important to know how many visitors find your site via Google.
 It’s a great way to assess its effectiveness.
 A chart published on Business2Community shows that 52% of Hubspot’s leads, in 2012, came from search engines.
 Hubspot’s chart also shows the importance of on-page SEO in lead conversion.

-Serp Fruit will show you the keywords that have sent organic traffic to your site within the last 12 months.
-It includes an on-page seo keyword performance chart.
+Serp Scan will show you the keywords that have sent organic traffic to your site within the last 12 months.
+It includes an on-page SEO keyword performance chart.

-If all of your keywords are informational, you will still generate organic traffic, but converting those visitors to buyers or social media sharers may be difficult.
+If all of your keywords are informational, you will still generate organic traffic, but converting those visitors to buyers or people who share on social media may be difficult.

 The reason is because visitors who search for informational keywords like:

 - how to clear acne with home products